microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 7. Under **Workspace Data Sources**, select **Virtual Machines**.

-8. Select the **oilwells-edgevm-INIT**.
+8. Select the **oilwells-d01-INIT**.

 9. Select **Connect**.

     > **Note**: It may take a few minutes for the OMS logs to show up and a heartbeat to be registered in Log Analytics for the IoT Linux machine.

-### Task 3: Perform brute force attack (Optional)
+### Task 3: Perform brute force attack

-1. Repeat the above steps you have learned to add the **oilwells-edgevm-INIT** to the device provisioning service and the Iot Hub as **oilwells002**.
-This would include most of the tasks in Exercise 2:

-   - Install all the necessary SDK pre-reqs
-   - Install the Azure IoT SDK
-   - Register the device using one of the provisioning methods (connection string, symmetric key, TPM, certificate, etc)

-2. In the server virtual machine, open a new PowerShell ISE window.
+1. On your local machine, or in the **oilwells-server-[YOUR INIT]** Windows 10 virtual machine, open a new PowerShell ISE window.

-3. Browse to the `\Hands-on-lab\Scripts\BruteForce.ps1` script.
+2. Browse to the `\Hands-on-lab\Scripts\BruteForce.ps1` script from this lab repo.

-4. Update the script with the IP address of the **oilwells-edgevm-INIT** device.
+3. Update the script with the IP address of the **oilwells-edgevm-INIT** device.
 You can get the IP from the Azure Portal.

-5. Press **F5** to run the script.
+4. Press **F5** to run the script.
 The script will attempt to login to the iot device using the wrong credentials with the plink tool of Putty.

     > **Note**: If the putty version has changed, the script will need to be updated.
 Browse to [here](https://the.earth.li/~sgtatham/putty/0.74/w64/) to find the latest version.

-6. Eventually Azure Security Center will send an email warning of a brute force attack on your IoT Device.
+5. Eventually Azure Security Center will send an email warning of a brute force attack on your IoT Device.

     - Browse to the IoT Hub then under the Security section, select **Alerts**.

     - You should see the brute force alert displayed.

     ![The new brute force alert is displayed.](media/bruteforce-alert.png "Brute force alert displayed")

-    > **Note**: We could not do this task on the device in the Windows 10 HyperV as it is not accessible to the HyperV host or from the internet.

 ## Exercise 6: Configure security and alerts